cjbarber/learn-design/README.md

 Also - this page is definitely intended to stay up to date.
 Hence why it is on Github!
 Submit pull requests as you please.

 I'm a computer science student from Stanford University, and this summer I'm trying to launch a few cool things.
 [Join my journey](http://relentlesslyresourceful.quora.com/A-Stanford-Startup-Summer-90-Days-to-D-Day) for inspiration and learning.

-(Do you know meteor.js?
-I'm currently diving into meteor and could really use a mentor!
-[Shoot me an email](mailto:cjbarber@stanford.edu)